Coyoacán: History

-The name comes from the Nahuatl original Coyohuacán.
-It is most often translated as "place of coyotes" but other possible translations such as "skinny coyote" and "place of wells" and "land of the water of the jackal or coyote" have also been proposed.
+The name comes from the Nahuatl original Coyōhuahcān.
+It is most often translated as "place of coyotes" but the word more accurately means "place of those who have coyotes."
 The area's Nahuatl glyph prominently depicts the figure of a coyote in profile, with its tongue hanging out and down halfway across the body where it curls.
 This tongue position often indicates hunger or thirst, but can also indicate tiredness.
 This glyph was likely devised when the pre-Hispanic settlement was founded around the 10th to 12th centuries.

+Pre-Hispanic Period

 In the pre-Hispanic period, Coyoacán was originally an independent dominion or altepetl.
 It was a major center of trade on the southern shore of Lake Texcoco.
 Its people were Tecpanecas, who were farmers and stoneworkers specializing in the volcanic stone from the old lava flow of Xitle.
 It had been a Tepaneca dominion for 300 years until the Aztecs took over in the 15th century.
 Famous rulers were Maxtla and his son Tecollotzin.

 The Aztecs gave the area its current name; however their rule was hated by the native Tepanecas, who welcomed Hernán Cortés and the Spanish, allowing them to use this southern port on Lake Texcoco as a headquarters during the conquest of Tenochtitlan.

+The Conquest and Colonial Era

 After the Aztec capital was destroyed, Cortés remained in Coyoacán and made it the first capital of New Spain from 1521 to 1523.
 During the colonial period, the village remained independent of Mexico City, separated by farmland and lakes, filled with haciendas and monasteries.
 This allowed the area to maintain many of its plazas and narrow cobblestone streets to this day.
 During the sixteenth century and into the seventeenth, there was an active Spanish land market in Coyoacán, with many bills of sale in Nahuatl found in the archives.
 Rebecca Horn found over 100 such bills of sale naming Nahua men and women selling to Spaniards.
 Natives also dictated last wills and testaments in Nahuatl the colonial era, which further contribute to our understanding of continuities and changes in Nahuas' situation in the colonial era.
 The altepetl (town) of Coyoacán continued to assess tribute on the basis of the size of a person's land holdings long after Spaniards had switched to a head tax.
 The earliest extant native pictorial of Coyoacán, the so-called Códice de Coyoacán, dating from a 1553 visita (inspection) gives a baseline for tribute and labor.

 One important monastery was the Churubusco monastery, at which the Battle of Churubusco took place on August 20, 1847, during the Mexican–American War.
 Ten years later, the area became part of the Federal District of Mexico City when it was expanded by the 1857 Constitution.